 As were the days of Noah, so will be the coming of the Son of Man.
 For as in those days before the Cataclysm they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, and they were unaware until the Cataclysm came and took them all, so too will be the arrival of the Son of Man.
 (Matt 24:37-39)

 At this point in John’s vision, only a few asteroids have fallen.
 Only a few figs have fallen from the fig tree.
 The door of the ark is not yet closed.
 There is still time to repent.

-And I looked, and heard an eagle saying with a loud voice as it flew in mid-heaven, “Woe, woe, woe to those who dwell on the earth, at the blasts of the other trumpets that the three angels are about to blow!”
+And I looked, and heard an eagle saying with a loud voice as it flew in mid-heaven, “Woe, woe, woe to those who inhabit the earth, at the blasts of the other trumpets that the three angels are about to blow!”

 Three woes remain before the full force of God’s wrath.
 Man’s godless understanding of reality acknow- ledges only the natural.
 Even consciousness, the sense of self, is seen as a natural phenomenon, reducible to electricity in the brain.
 Now he is made to understand that there is a supernatural realm, below him if not above.